Kite Liberator

-KITE Liberator (カイト リベレイター, Kaito Ribereitā) is a 2008 Japanese direct-to-video adult animated action science fiction film and the second installment of the film series.
+KITE Liberator (カイト リベレイター, Kaito Ribereitā) is a 2008 Japanese direct-to-video adult animated science fiction action film and the second installment of the film series.
 It was directed and written by Yasuomi Umetsu, who previously directed the first film in the series.
 The film was released on 21 March 2008 on DVD and on 25 November 2014 on Blu-ray.
 Unlike the first installment of the film series, Kite Liberator does not include an extended cut, and therefore, it is the first film in the franchise not to include sexual scenes.

 Plot

 Taking place ten years after the events of the original Kite film, this second installment opens with Kōichi Doi, a researcher for Defy Foods, boarding the International Space Station.
 Doi had been researching methods of preserving bone mass in zero gravity through diet.
 After widowed father Orudo Noguchi and another crew member are later found to have space radiation exposure and ordered to discontinue missions, Noguchi asks Doi to deliver a package to his daughter Monaka, whom he has not seen in four years, for her birthday.

 Meanwhile, in Tokyo, two police officers pursue a violent criminal named Tsuin through the streets and into a train station.
 After shooting two bystanders in the women's restroom, he takes a little girl hostage and hides in a stall with her.
 However, the lights go out in the restroom and he is attacked by the female assassin known as "the Angel of Death", who quickly disarms and shoots him, leaving a pile of white feathers on his corpse.
 Later that night, Monaka, the girl that currently assumes the same murderous tactics as Sawa, goes to work at Apollo 11, a maid café with a perverted regular patron.
 Monaka plays the part of a nerdy, clumsy high school girl while in public, making her a vulnerable target for harassment.
 Monaka's older co-worker Manatsu Mukai does not take kindly to that, however, and retaliates in several occasions, such as spiking his drink with habanero or kicking him in the groin.
 Monaka's manager later receives a phone call from "the real" Tsuin, who names Rin Gaga (one of the two police officers who pursued the pedophile that night) as the other Tsuin's (Tsuin's little brother) killer.